 STEP 1: If you are totally new to the Suzuki method please first read the FAQs…and have a look at our groups pages : What do children do on Saturdays and What do parents do on Saturdays.
 All Suzuki pupils have weekly private lessons as well as six group lessons per term (which take place on six Saturday mornings during the school term).
 Practising is required throughout all weekends and holidays.

-STEP 2: NEXT you need to come and observe a term of 6 group lessons with Jillian Leddra (violin) or Helen Neilson (cello), please complete this application form.
-Check the dates of the next group lessons on the calendar and then return the form to the Jillian Leddra on firstname.lastname@example.org, saying that you wish to observe and ask for the relevant timetable details.
+STEP 2: NEXT you need to come and observe a term of 6 group lessons with Jillian Leddra (violin) or Clíona Ní Choileán (cello), please complete the relevant form: violin observing form or cello observing form Check the dates of the next group lessons on the calendar and then return the form to the Jillian Leddra on email@example.com saying that you wish to observe and ask for the relevant timetable details.

 In addition to the private and group lessons we also have formal and informal concerts every term.
-We also ask you to attend one of the Suzuki summer courses which really helps to keep your child focused — and also helps cement friendships and long-term interest in playing music.
+We also ask you to attend one of the Suzuki summer courses which really helps to keep your child focused — they also really help to cement friendships as well as a life-long love of playing music.